b01lers/b01lers-library/2021OOO/pwn/mra/solve.md

 0x004085cc ret
 ```

 What this does is it just loads the first 7 things starting from `$sp-8` into registers (first one being the syscall number) and executes a `svc` which is a supervisor call (basically equivalent to `int 0x80` or `syscall` on x86_64).
 We control everything on the stack up to this point, so we can leverage this to execute any syscall we want with any arguments.
 Naturally, I'll do `execve("/bin/sh\x00", NULL, NULL);`.
-We have a problem though, I don't have a stack leak (and can't get one), and I still need that first argument in `x0` to be a pointer to `/bin/sh\x00`.
+We have a problem though, I don't have a stack leak (and can't get one super easily), and I still need that first argument in `x0` to be a pointer to `/bin/sh\x00`.
 My solution to this is to execute two syscalls:

 1. `read` into an area in `.data` with a particular address (thanks no-pie!) the string `/bin/sh\x00`.
 2. `execve` now with the first argument as that pointer.